-Our employment lawyers work with employees and executives to review and negotiate employment agreements, executive compensation plans and job offers in New Jersey.
+Our employment agreement lawyers work with employees and executives to review and negotiate employment agreements, executive compensation plans and job offers in New Jersey.
 Employment Agreements in New Jersey are enforceable during your employment and after your employment terminates for any reason.
 New Jersey employment contracts typically contain non-compete, non-solicitation and other covenants that will restrict you from competing in the future against the employer.

 Employment agreements set the terms of a company to employee relationship.
 It not only sets the terms for compensation during an employment period but can also limit outside compensation during employment and restrict activies afterward.

-Non-Compete Clauses in New Jersey
+Non-Compete Clauses in a New Jersey Employment Agreement

 Non-Compete agreements are intended to prevent former employees from using information gained during employment such as client information, trade secrets, confidential information and customer relationships.
 This non-compete relationship can be initiated as part of an employment contract and can be put in place during employment through a change of terms or promise of continued employment.